KarimAlMaghribi/Mansa/frontend/README.md

-# XRisk Frontend
+# Mansa Frontend

 ## General
-This is the frontend for the XRisk project.
+This is the frontend for the Mansa project.
 It is built using React and Typescript.

 ## Configuration